Emis-Gakii/-git/README.md

 #  git
- My first day on github
+ My first day on github.I like coding.